Privacy policy

 Purpose of the data processing

-The IP address is stored in log files to ensure the functionality of the website.
-In addition, we use the data to optimize the website and to ensure the security of our information technology systems.
+IP addresses are stored in log files to ensure the proper functioning of the website.
+We also use this data to optimize the website and ensure the security of our IT systems.
 The data is not analyzed for marketing purposes in this context.

 Duration of storage

-If the data is stored in log files, this is the case after 90 days at the latest.
+If the data is stored in log files, this occurs no later than 90 days.

 Objection and removal options

-The collection of data for the provision of the website and the storage of data in log files is absolutely necessary for the operation of the website.
-Consequently, the user has no option to object.
+The collection of data for the purpose of providing the website and the storage of this data in log files is essential for the operation of the website.
+Consequently, users do not have the option to object.

 Use of cookies